 Hilda is the legal guardian of a 19-year-old grandson with FASD and is interested in furthering the awareness of the dangers of prenatal alcohol, as well as educating parents/guardians, and early childcare educators in the most effective ways to help children reach their potential despite their disabilities.

 Natalie Vecchione earned her Bachelor of Music Degree in Music Therapy from East Carolina University and her Master Degree of Science in Therapeutic Recreation and Recreation Management from Florida International University.
 From 1994-2014, Natalie worked as a Music Therapist (and Recreation Therapist) with many populations.

 Natalie and her husband, John, grew their family through domestic adoption.
-They are a homeschool family and proud parents of a teenage son and a 3 1/2-year-old daughter.
-They live on a small hobby farm with plenty of trees, blueberry bushes, and mud in Johnston County, NC.
+They are a homeschool family and proud parents of a teenage son and a 4 year-old daughter.
+They live on a small hobby farm with plenty of trees, blueberry bushes, and a Basset Hound named Ruby in Johnston County, NC.

 Sontina Barnes earned her Bachelor of Sociology degree from North Carolina State University.
 Before entering graduate school, she worked at Randolph County Department of Social Services investigating allegations of child abuse, neglect, and dependency.
 She later obtained her Master of Social Work degree from Adelphi University in New York, NY.
 While in New York she worked as a clinical social worker for the Catholic Guardian Society.
 Here, she provided clinical services for young men living group homes.